 7. Create an Incentive

 Has the supplier given you a typical lead time of 12 weeks, but you want it in 10 so you can stay ahead of the competition or coordinate your production schedule with other projects in the works?
 You may want to consider offering your supply chain vendor a tiered bonus if they complete your order on time or ahead of schedule.
+Better yet, look for a manufacturing partner that offers an expedited building process like Quick Turn to get products to you in less than two weeks.

 Staying in touch with your supplier throughout the production process helps ensure that expectations are being met and that any issues along the way can be addressed promptly.
 Providing key performance indicators will also help motivate your supplier to achieve the levels of service you expect.